carlosp420/nymphalidae_diversification/MS.md

 The background diversification and all shifts found by MEDUSA on the 1000 trees are provided as an R object in supp. mat.
 07).

+We also found different rates for diversification shifts even for the nodes that appear in most of the sample of 1000 trees (Table 3) as many of the nodes also found in the MCC tree had a probability of being recovered higher than 0.90.

+The MultiMEDUSA approach also provided some summary statistics on the diversification rates estimated for each node.
+We plotted the upper, lower and median values of the estimated diversification shifts and found great variation for some nodes (supp. mat.
+13, 14, 15).
+For example the estimated rates for the diversification shitfs in the nodes *Caeruleuptychia* + *Magneuptychia* was between 0.12 and 0.52 (mean value 0.22).
+The rates for *Taenaris* were between 0.14 and 0.44 (mean value 0.25).
+Similar degrees of variation were found in the nodes for *Ypthima*, *Charaxes* and *Coenonympha* (supp. mat.
+15).